Instability of nondiscrete free subgroups in Lie groups: Introduction and the plan of the paper

 \section{Introduction and the plan of the paper}

-\subsection{Main result: instability of liberty.
+\subsection{Main result: instability of freeness.
 Plan of the paper}

-Let $G$ be a nonsolvable Lie group.
-It is well-known (see \cite{E}) that almost each (in the sense of the Haar measure) pair of elements $(A,B)\in G\times G$ generates a free subgroup in $G$.
-At the same time in the case, when $G$ is connected and semisimple, there is a neighborhood $U\subset G\times G$ of unity in $G\times G$ where a topologically-generic pair $(A,B)\in U$ generates a dense subgroup: the latter pairs form an open dense subset in $U$.
-This was proved in \cite{BG}.
+Let $G$ be a connected non-solvable Lie group.
+It is well-known (see \cite{E}) that almost each (in the sense of the Haar measure) pair of elements $(A,B)\in G\times G$ generates a free noncommutative subgroup in $G$.
+At the same time in the case, when $G$ is connected and semisimple, there is a neighborhood $U\subset G\times G$ of the identity in $G\times G$ such that a topologically-generic pair $(A,B)\in U$ generates a dense subgroup: the latter pairs form an open dense subset in $U$.
+This was proved in \cite{BG} (theorem 2.1 on page 450).

-The pairs generating groups with relations form a countable union of surfaces (relation surfaces) in $G\times G$.
-We show that the relation surfaces are dense in $U$.
+Pairs of elements of $G$ satisfying nontrivial relations form a countable union of subvarieties (relation subvarieties) in $G\times G$.
+We show that the relation subvarieties are dense in $U$.
+We prove a similar result for $M$- tuples of elements in $G$ for arbitrary $M\geq2$.

+\begin{definition} A representation of a group to a Lie group is {\it discrete (dense)}, if its image is respectively discrete (dense). \end{definition}

+The main result of the paper is the following \begin{theorem} Let $\Gamma$ be a finitely-generated free group of rank at least two, and $G$ be a Lie group of positive dimension.
+Then every injective nondiscrete representation $\rho:\Gamma\to G$ is the limit of a sequence of non-injective representations. \end{theorem}